close

 May 2015 – June 2019

 Duties: Developed and tested apps, websites, and landing pages for small and medium-sized businesses.
-Worked directly with clients to gather requirements, modified web products as customer needs changed.
+Worked directly with clients to gather requirements, and modified web products as customer needs changed.
 Specialized in developing sites for ecommerce stores using Shopify and other platforms.

 Educational History